Redroofs Theatre School

-Redroofs Theatre School is an independent part-time theatre training school in Maidenhead, Berkshire, England.
+Redroofs Theatre School is a private part-time theatre training school in Maidenhead, Berkshire, England.

 The school was established in 1947 in London and moved to Littlewick Green in 1964 into a house that was once the home of Ivor Novello.
 The school is based in Maidenhead.
 Redroofs is a part-time school of approximately 400 and an agency open to all pupils.
 In 2020 the school stopped its academic provision to become a larger part-time school for the performing arts only.

-Former pupils include Kate Winslet, Joanne Froggatt, Kris Marshall, Dani Harmer and many other working industry performers, dance teachers, theatre producers, theatre directors, writers, stage managers, singers, dancers, stunt coordinators and actors.
+Former pupils include Kate Winslet, Mazz Murray, Joanne Froggatt, Kris Marshall, Dani Harmer and many other working industry performers, dance teachers, theatre producers, theatre directors, writers, stage managers, singers, dancers, stunt coordinators and actors.